 - Special Dietary allowance (if applicable) (new), and

 - Maternity food allowance (if applicable).

-The remaining costs, including start-up, national housing supplement, communication allowance and additional special expenses as required, are covered by the sponsoring group.
+The remaining costs, including start-up and additional special expenses as required, are covered by the sponsoring group.